brunomaletta/mineira-rbx-preset/contest/README.md

 Instructions can be found [here](https://rsalesc.github.io/rbx/setters/first-steps/), and more information can be found inside each problem's `problem.rbx.yml`.

 Also, you can find instructional videos [here](https://drive.google.com/drive/folders/100nIVGWt-iCtWn1dxbhhEgRdDpAWlHAX?usp=sharing).

+After coming to this folder for the first time, you must run `rbx activate`.

 ## Requirements